List of Adventure Time characters: Princess Bubblegum

-Princess Bubblegum is a bubblegum humanoid, comparable to the inhabitants of the Candy Kingdom which she rules.
+Princess Bubblegum (voiced by Hynden Walch in the TV series and Paige Moss in the original pilot short) is a bubblegum humanoid, comparable to the inhabitants of the Candy Kingdom which she rules.
 The official series website has described her as "a millionaire nerd enthusiast [who] immerses herself in every branch of geekdom".
 She and Finn have a complex relationship.
 For the longest time Finn had a crush on Bubblegum, and although she cares for him a great deal, she did not return his feelings for him.
 In the episode "What was Missing", it is implied that she and Marceline may have had some sort of relationship in the past.
 This later caused an online controversy over her and Marceline's sexual orientation.
 In the second-season finale "Mortal Recoil", after being possessed by The Lich, she was accidentally shattered and returned to life as a 13-year-old due to the doctors' not having enough gum to rebuild her to her proper age, though it appears that her memories have remained intact.
 In the episode "Too Young", she becomes 18 again by absorbing the parts sacrificed by her candy subjects in order to reclaim her kingdom from the Earl of Lemongrab.
 After her brush with death, she has begun to feel more and more vulnerable.
 As a result, she created the clone-Sphinx named Goliad to serve as her heir lest she die on the throne.
 During the fifth and sixth seasons, it was gradually revealed that Bubblegum had an elaborate spy network, allowing her to monitor nearly everyone in Ooo.
 After growing increasingly darker and more devious, Bubblegum's Machiavellian actions were finally confronted by Flame Princess in "The Cooler", and since then, Bubblegum has made a concerted effort to relax her need to control everything.
 In the two-part sixth-season finale, Bubblegum is peacefully deposed after the candy citizens vote to replace her with the King of Ooo (voiced by Andy Daly).
 Rather than fight her rival, Bubblegum willingly goes into exile with Peppermint Butler until returning to the Candy Kingdom in the aftermath of the Stakes miniseries.